yimuchen/yimuchen.github.io/_posts/2017-05-29-AtomRemoteEdit.md

 Then you can enjoy the snappiness of local editing while the `uploadOnSave` option automatically save your files remotely as well!
 For a full documentation of the `json` file options, see the [official documentation](https://atom.io/packages/remote-sync).

-One down side of this package is that it currently doesn't use the common `ssh` settings found in the `~/.ssh` directory.
+One down side of this package is that it currently does not use the common `ssh` settings found in the `~/.ssh` directory.
 Meaning that one cannot edit on machines hidden behind another gateway machine.
-Another issue is that if you remote locations does not support key-file logins, you will have to leave your password in plain text in the configuration file, something I find incredibley hairy.
+Another issue is that if you remote locations does not support key-file logins, you will have to leave your password in plain text in the configuration file, something I find incredibly hairy.

 All in all, I would say that given the remote machines settings, you may or may not enjoy using this package.
-For me at least, I was still miles better than running either a sluggish vim that constantly interupts the editting flow or a vim I feel doesn't deliver what it could.
+For me at least, I was still miles better than running either a sluggish vim that constantly interrupts the editing flow or a vim I feel doesn't deliver what it could.